-Students who pursue this residency must have significant studio experience and demonstrate a readiness for graduate-level work through their statement of intent, project proposal, and artwork.
+Students who pursue this residency must have significant studio experience and demonstrate a readiness for graduate-level work through their statement of intent, project proposal, and portfolio.

-- 3 units of advanced undergraduate college credit
+- 3 units of upper-division undergraduate college credit

 - Professional and technical development through the Residency Seminar

-- Access to SFAI facilities and technical support services, including painting, printmaking, and sculpture studios; darkrooms; digital imaging and film processing equipment; and editing suites
+- Access to SFAI facilities and technical support services, including painting, printmaking, and sculpture studios; darkrooms; digital imaging/film processing equipment; and film/video editing suites

 - Excursions to San Francisco museums, galleries, and alternative art spaces

-- Access to SFAI’s Summer Institute public programs, including symposia and special events
+- Access to SFAI’s Summer Institute Public Programs, which include exhibitions, symposia, and special events

 - Option of enrolling in additional undergraduate courses and tutorials (additional tuition cost)

-- Housing available in SFAI’s residence hall (additional fee)
+- Housing available in SFAI’s residence hall (additional cost)

-Applicants must submit the following materials online at https://sfaicalls.slideroom.com:
+Applicants must submit the following materials online by May 1, 2014:

 - Ten examples of work (digital images)

-- Two recommendation letters from faculty members at the applicant’s home institution
+- Two recommendation letters from faculty members of the applicant’s home institution

 Housing (optional): $270–$375 per week depending on room type and availability